Amehroke/PixelTracking/README.md

 # Dependencies

 Flask
--For backend server of tracking pixel
+For backend server of tracking pixel <br>

 Pillow
-- For generating a 1x1 image for the pixel
+ For generating a 1x1 image for the pixel <br>